-I love crackers.
+I love crackers, especially homemade gluten-free crackers.
 Eaten plain, with a cheese plate, or in a soup.
 I went through a phase where I was buying raw crackers at Whole Foods.
 Made of natural ingredients, they are made with things like raw nuts, seeds, and vegetables.
 Not quite as crispy as some crackers, they are different, but good different.
 Problem?
 They’re expensive.

 I set out to make my own raw crackers, but after looking at raw cracker recipes, I realized that a dehydrator is necessary.
 I don’t have one, so I tried to make them in the oven.
 Not raw, and not quite the same texture, the crackers I made turned out pretty good.
 They’re also pretty easy to make, and only take a few ingredients.
 I used rosemary because that’s what I had on hand, but feel free to use any herb you want.
 These were delicious with homemade tomato soup, and didn’t last long.

 If you have a dehydrator, feel free to use it here.
 You’ll probably get something a little drier, and more cracker like than I did, but hey, that’s the point.